Cal-Fang/PoliceTransport/README.md

 Using the 18 cities and 403 police sample, I made one pivot table for our perspective article to demonstrate how police were transported in these cities.

-I also used the 544 police sample to make two extra table for supporting information used in our perspective article or fun:
+I also used the 544 police sample to make two extra tables for supporting information used in our perspective article or fun:
 1. What is the outcome of such transport mode?
 2. Is there any time trend?